American College of Greece: Pierce

 Pierce was founded in Smyrna (modern day İzmir) in 1875.
 It was initially situated in Palaio Faliro, a suburb in the southern Athens and later on in Elliniko, in the area where the old Athens Airport was.
 In 1963 it moved to Aghia Paraskevi suburb in north-eastern Athens.
 The school was for girls only until 1982 when it became co-educational.
 Until 2021 it had only a gymnasium & lyceum, based in Aghia Paraskevi.
 From 2022, a new campus (East Campus) opened in Spata and it currently houses Pre-K to 12 Grade.

 As of November 2022 the school was accredited by Middle States Association – Commissions on Elementary and Secondary Schools, MSA-CESS.
 As of Fall 2023, it enrolls approximately 2.000 students.

 Deree

 Deree was named after Socrates Derehanis who was a benefactor.
 It offers 38 undergraduate programs in Business & Economics, Liberal Arts & Fine Arts.
 It also operates a Graduate School which offers 9 master programs.
 It enrolls ~5,000 students as of Fall 2023.
 The school is accredited by New England Commission of Higher Education.
 Open University UK is a partner institution and accredits the degrees of Deree.
+In February 2026, Deree in collaboration with Roger Williams University applied for a University Legal Entity license, as per law 5094 of 2024..
+On July 24th 2026, the Ministry of Education granted the license for Deree - The American University of Greece University Legal Entity.